 Confronting social realities, and meeting the challenges of social change

-With my inauguration as the 42nd President of Kansai University in October this year, I would like to assert my determination to fully pursue my responsibilities in leading this university, with its long and splendid history and sense of tradition.
+With my inauguration as the 42nd President of Kansai University in October 2016, I would like to assert my determination to fully pursue my responsibilities in leading this university, with its long and splendid history and sense of tradition.

 Kansai University has seen remarkable development over its many years.
 We celebrated our 130th anniversary in 2016.
 We have 13 faculties, 13 graduate schools, three professional graduate schools, as well as a preparatory course for international students.
 Over our long history, all those involved in building our institution have had to overcome various hardships to achieve such prestigious standing.
 While always keeping this in mind, we now need to make a courageous new start in order to explore an even brighter future, and a new era of further reform that balances reality and ideals.
 In order to proudly pass on “the burning torch of intelligence” at our 150th, or even 200th, anniversary, we must gather all our collective wisdom to engineer a concrete plan for reform, and proceed boldly.

 The keys to cementing a robust set of reforms are research and education for the further growth of the university, and social and international engagement to strongly connect with the outside world.
 These are the most important elements necessary for the university to pursue its mission as an essential organ of higher education, and as part of our society, community, and indeed the world, for a richer, brighter future.

 1. Further enhancement of research as the driving force of our university